Seeing Across Views: Benchmarking Spatial Reasoning of Vision-Language Models in Robotic Scenes: Experimental Setup

 \subsection{Evaluation Protocol}

-Because all tasks are framed as multiple-choice QA, accuracy was used as the sole evaluation metric.
-Each model was evaluated on the entire benchmark without post-hoc filtering or answer re-ranking.
-To ensure deterministic behavior, we fixed the question ordering and random seeds across runs.
+All tasks are framed as multiple-choice QA.
+Accuracy was computed as the fraction of correctly predicted answers.
+Each model was evaluated over the entire benchmark without post-hoc filtering.
+We ensured identical question order and random seeds across runs for fair comparison.